The Faceless Ones: Plot

-Alone again, Spencer revives an alien, a faceless green humanoid with prominent veins.
-Nurse Pinto brings in unconscious air traffic controller Meadows, and connects him to the alien and a machine.
-The alien transforms into a doppelgänger of Meadows, and goes to his airport job.
+The Doctor notes that the weapon that killed the victim does not exist on Earth.
+They run to inform the authorities, but then Blade captures Polly without the Doctor or Jamie noticing.
+Spencer revives a grotesque humanoid alien.
+A female nurse, Pinto, brings in the unconscious air traffic controller Meadows, and connects him to the alien and a machine.
+The alien transforms into a doppelgänger of Meadows, who goes to his airport job.

-Polly exits from a newly landed plane, but rejects the Doctor and Jamie, claiming to be Michelle Leuppi from Zurich.

-At the Chameleon kiosk, they meet Samantha Briggs who is searching for her brother.
-On a Chameleon youth tour, he sent a postcard from Rome, but nobody saw him there.
-Breaking in, the trio find fake postcards from missing tourists, and a monitor of the Tours hangar.
-The Doctor sees Ben find Polly suspended comatose in a metal cabinet, then himself gets caught and frozen by Blade and Spencer.
-The Doctor escapes and goes alone to the hangar and tells Jamie and Samantha to stay.
+Later, the Doctor and Jamie encounter Polly again, but now she claims to be "Michelle Leuppi" from Zurich.
+They then meet a young woman named Samantha Briggs who is searching for her brother who went on a Chameleon youth tour then vanished.
+Breaking in, the trio find fake postcards from missing tourists, and a monitor of the Tour's hangar.
+The Doctor watches as Ben finds Polly suspended comatose in a metal cabinet, then himself gets caught and frozen by Blade and Spencer, then escapes to reunite with Jamie and Samantha.

-They meet Detective Inspector Crossland investigating the disappeared Chameleon customers, and realize the first body was his missing partner, DI Gascoigne.
-The Doctor finds only comatose Meadows and returns to demonstrate the freezing gun to the Airport Commandant, who gives them 12 hours to investigate.
-Blade points the ray gun at Crossland to stop him boarding the next flight, and shows him that all the passengers have vanished.
+The Doctor and his friends meet Detective Inspector Crossland as he is investigating the disappearance of the Chameleon customers.
+Crossland realises that the first body is that of his missing partner, DI Gascoigne.
+After finding the comatose Meadows, he returns to demonstrate the freezing gun to the Airport Commandant.
+The latter gives them twelve hours to investigate.
+Blade points the ray gun at Crossland to stop him from boarding the next flight, and shows him that all the passengers have vanished.
+Jamie and Samantha escape.
+The former steals the latter's ticket and boards.
+Samantha gets captured and now faces duplication.

-Spencer attacks Jamie and Samantha, but they escape.
-Jamie steals Samantha's ticket and boards.
-Samantha finds Spencer instead of the airport manager; he ties her up for Pinto to duplicate.
-The Doctor and Commandant learn from other airports that Chameleon passengers never arrive.

 Blade eliminates a pursuing RAF fighter and diverts Jamie's plane up to dock in a vast alien craft.
-When an airsick Jamie emerges from the toilet, he finds the passengers miniaturised in drawers.
-Blade's assistant Ann catches him, and traps him in a room with two misshapen aliens.
+When an airsick Jamie emerges from the toilet, he finds the passengers miniaturised and were put in drawers by Blade's assistant Ann.
+Ann catches Jamie, and traps him in a room with two aliens.